GestaltCogTeam/BasicTS/README.md

 </div>

 $\text{BasicTS}^{+}$ (**Basic** **T**ime **S**eries) is a benchmark library and toolkit designed for time series forecasting.
 It now supports a wide range of tasks and datasets, including spatial-temporal forecasting and long time series forecasting.
 It covers various types of algorithms such as statistical models, machine learning models, and deep learning models, making it an ideal tool for developing and evaluating time series forecasting models.

+If you find this project helpful, please don't forget to give it a ⭐ Star to show your support.
+Thank you!

 On one hand, BasicTS provides a **unified and standardized pipeline**, offering a **fair and comprehensive** platform for reproducing and comparing popular models.